nguyenhads/learn-python/SOLID-principles/README.md

 ## **Interface Segregation Principle (ISP)**

 - A client should not be forced to implement interfaces they do not use.
-Or it it better if you have several specific interfaces rather than 1 general purpose interface
+Or it better if you have several specific interfaces rather than 1 general purpose interface

 ```python
 # Bad example